2012 NFL Offseason

 Weird.
 Sometime around January 15 the NFL ceased to exist for some reason.
 Then just this morning, I heard about it again for the first time, with Donald Driver's addition to DWTS being the news that brought the NFL back to life.
 It must be a pretty important moment.
 I'm wondering if people are really sold on this whole "professional football" thing.
 I'm not sure I see it catching on. | ||

-Scott messed with this at 02/28/2012 12:15:27 pm |
+Scott screwed with this at 02/28/2012 12:15:27 pm |

-Sarah - How do you use these things?
-02/28/2012 @ 06:41:47 PM |
+Sarah - 4671 Posts 02/28/2012 @ 06:41:47 PM |

 ||